speakeasy-api/openapi-overlay/README.md

 # Usage

-The tool provides the following sub-commands for working with overlay files:
+The tool provides the following sub-commands for working with overlay files.
+It can also be accessed through Speakeasy CLI command `speakeasy overlay`.
+Please see [here] for CLI installation and usage documentation.

 ## Apply